Top 10 Rock Albums on Vinyl | Essential Records for Collectors

 U2's fifth album transformed them from cult band to global phenomenon.
 The Joshua Tree combined Brian Eno's atmospheric production with songs that addressed American mythology, spiritual longing, and political rage.

 "Where the Streets Have No Name" opens with organ swells before the Edge's guitar figure establishes the album's expansive sound.
-"I Still Haven't Found What I'm Looking For" follows with gospel-influenced searching.
+"I Still Haven't Found What we're Looking For" follows with gospel-influenced searching.
 "With or Without You" became one of rock's definitive love songs.

 The production by Eno and Daniel Lanois creates space around the instruments.
 The Edge's guitar tones—processed through delay and echo—define the album's texture.
 Bono's vocals have room to breathe.